FAQ

 Who controls the supply of temporary workers?

-Temporary work in Germany is controlled by the Federal Employment Agency.
-It enforces the Temporary Employment Act.
-The Federal Labour Agency monitors compliance with the law.
+Temporary work in Germany is monitored by the Federal Employment Agency.
+It enforces the Temporary Employment Act and monitors compliance with its provisions.
 The customs administration is responsible for prosecuting and penalising illegal temporary work.

 The Federal Employment Agency works closely with the customs administration.
-They carry out joint investigations and inform each other of any suspected cases.
+Both authorities carry out joint investigations and inform each other about suspected cases.
 The aim is to ensure the integrity of the labour market and the protection of employees.

 Which workers from abroad work in Germany?

-Foreign labour in Germany, whether highly qualified specialists or unskilled seasonal workers, makes a major contribution to the German economy.
+Foreign labour in Germany - whether highly qualified specialists or unskilled seasonal workers - makes an important contribution to the German economy.

 How is the cooperation between companies and personnel service providers organised in the context of international employee leasing?

-The cooperation between companies and personnel service providers in international employee leasing comprises the selection, provision and management of employees by the service provider on behalf of the company.
+The cooperation between companies and personnel service providers in international employee leasing comprises the selection, provision and management of labour by the service provider on behalf of the company.

 All initial and operational details are regulated in temporary employment contracts.
-They contain all questions regarding the rights and obligations of the parties involved.
+These contain all regulations on the rights and obligations of the parties involved.

 What trends and developments can be observed in the field of international labour leasing?

 Several trends can currently be observed in the field of international labour leasing.
-One of these is the increase in remote workplaces.
-Remote working arrangements are on the rise, fuelled by advances in technology and changing workforce preferences.
+One of these is the rise of remote work.
+Remote working arrangements are becoming increasingly important, driven by technological advances and changing labour preferences.

-In addition, the growth of the gig economy is changing traditional employment models.
-It offers both employees and employers flexibility in hiring talent around the world.
-In addition, the focus on compliance and ethical recruitment practices has increased.
-This reflects the corporate responsibility initiatives in the international labour markets.
+The growth of the gig economy is also changing traditional employment models.
+It offers both employees and employers more flexibility in recruiting talent worldwide.
+In addition, there is an increased focus on compliance and ethical hiring practices, a reflection of increasing corporate responsibility in international labour markets.

 What role does digitalisation play in international employee leasing?

 Digitalisation plays a key role in international employee leasing.
 It facilitates remote collaboration.
-This rationalises recruitment processes.
-It also improves communication across borders.
+This rationalises recruitment processes and improves communication across borders.

-Modern digital platforms enable companies to manage international talent pools efficiently.
-They enable companies to track key performance indicators and ensure compliance with legal regulations.
+Modern digital platforms enable organisations to efficiently manage international talent pools, track performance metrics and ensure regulatory compliance.

-In addition, digital tools such as artificial intelligence and data analysis optimise personnel planning and decision-making.
-At the same time, they improve operational efficiency.
-And they support strategic decisions in international HR management.
+In addition, digital tools such as artificial intelligence and data analysis optimise HR planning and decision-making.
+At the same time, they increase operational efficiency and support strategic decisions in international HR management.

 How can companies ensure the quality of temporary workers from abroad?